daattali/beautiful-jekyll/_posts/2019-10-23-vcsa-update-with-iis-repository-fix-download-failed-error.md

 #### Download Failed #1

 When I validated I got a "Download Failed" error under available updates.
 This is because the "_Manifest_" folder contains files with the "_.sign_" extension which IIS does not know about and therefore returns a 404 error when trying to access it.
+[Credits to VMTN](https://communities.vmware.com/thread/533434).

 ![](/img/repo-iis-vcsa4.jpg)